Jimmy Tucker: Coaching

 After retirement, Tucker focused on his job as a dairy farmer but stayed involved at former club Launceston by coaching their colts side on an on-off basis for four or five seasons.
 By the 2015-16 season, Launceston were in National League 2 South and had endured a torrid summer during which the majority of the club's first team signed with Plymouth Albion and the previous coach Neil Bayliss had resigned.
 After a poor league start, the club parted company with new coach Mike Phillips (formerly Bayliss's assistant) and Tucker was appointed as new head coach.
-After a promising first game in charge which Launceston drew with fellow strugllers Southend, Launceston would fail to win a single game and were relegated from the National Leagues.
+After a promising first game in charge which Launceston drew with fellow strugglers Southend, Launceston would fail to win a single game and were relegated from the National Leagues.

 Despite an extremely difficult debut season, Tucker would remain in his head coach role for the 2016-17 season as a young and inexperienced Launceston side looked to steady the ship in National League 3 South-West.
 After over a year without a league win, Tucker's side finally won, beating Salisbury 16-11 at home on 24 September 2016.
 Despite some improved performances including a win against rivals, Camborne, Launceston suffered their second successive relegation and would go down to Tribute South West 1 West.

 The 2017-18 season would see a change in Tuckers fortunes as the young players started to gel and results improved.
 Although the club never really threatened the top two clubs in the division - Drybrook and Exeter University - they had an excellent second half of the season.
 The main disappointment was perhaps going out of the Cornwall Cup at the semi-final stage to lower division Wadebridge Camels, a competition that they had a realistic chance of winning as the top-ranked side.
 At the end of the season, Tucker decided to step down from his position at the club having stabilised them in South West 1 West.
 He will be replaced by existing coach Ian Goldsmith and player-coach Ryan Westren.